hoj201/hoj201.github.io/_posts/2017-06-23-probability.markdown

 ### Fix 1: Stop lying

 Let's get one thing straight.  $$ \Pr$$ is a function.
-I feel like I need to say this because I think the following sentiment is the current state of things.
+I'm compelled to say this because the following sentiment is the current state of pedagogy:

 >$$ \Pr$$ should really not be taken so seriously.
 It really should be seen as casual short-hand for "probability of"
-- Anonymous friend of mine
+- Anonymous friend of mine who teaches statistics

 This trick is pretty useful for getting through the textbook without pulling your hair out.
 Perhaps this is because this is how the textbook writer thinks of $$ \Pr$$.
 Nonetheless, this approach only works because it provides comfort in a convenient lie.
 If $$ (\Omega, \mathcal{F}, \Pr )$$ is a probability space, then $$ \Pr$$ is a function from the $$ \sigma$$-algebra, $$ \mathcal{F}$$, into the unit interval $$ [0,1]$$.
 Stop lying.
 Lying sucks.